DylanMeeus/springboot_jwt_blog/_posts/2016-06-03-add-auth-to-native-desktop-csharp-apps-with-jwt.markdown

 ---

 **TL;DR:** In this tutorial, we'll see how easy it is to build a native desktop C# app and get up and running with JWT authentication.
+If you're unfamiliar with JWT(JSON Web Token), you can read more about it [here](https://jwt.io/introduction/).
 Check out the [repo](https://github.com/unicodeveloper/Csharp-jwt-authentication-sample/tree/master/WpfClient) to get the code.

 ---